skaupper/VirtualJukebox/README.md

 ## Introduction

-This project is developed as part of an university lecture regarding software projects.
+This project is developed as part of an university lecture regarding software projects at the University of Applied Sciences Hagenberg, in the program Embedded Systems Design.

 The main purpose of __VirtualJukebox__ is to provide a server application which manages a music playlist shared by multiple clients.
 The clients are capable of adding tracks to a user playlist and voting on tracks to play next.
 The track